 - Plan the schedule to match the timing of the exams, beginning with the earliest.

 - Decide on the amount of time needed to study for each exam.
-For example, if you have an exam worth 30% of your total mark, and another worth 60%, you may want to spend more time studying the second paper.
+For example, if you have an exam worth 30% of your total mark, and another worth 60%, you may want to spend more time studying the second course.

 - Have regular breaks.
-The sample timetable is divided into 40 minute sections as this is a typical concentration span for many students.
+The sample timetable is divided into 40-minute sections as this is a typical concentration span for many students.